mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 #### Object mutability

-Being immutable is a sensitive default that should be good for almost all cases;
+Being immutable by default is a sensible choice that should be suitable for almost all cases;
-however, sometimes it could be necessary to define an object with mutable fields.
+however, sometimes it might be necessary to define an object with mutable fields.
-In order to do so, one can use the `.mutable()` method:
+To do so, one can use the `.mutable()` method:

 ```ts showLineNumbers
 const myMutableObject = myObject.mutable()